- Clinical science

 - Beta-blockers are the first-line therapy for CHD combined with arterial hypertension.

-- ACE-inhibitors; are indicated in patients post-MI, especially those with left ventricular systolic dysfunction.
+- ACE-inhibitors patients post-MI, especially those with left ventricular systolic dysfunction.

 - Calcium channel blockers (for indications, see “Antianginal therapy” above)